makrai/notes/qiu2003-pretrained-nlp-survey.md

   * English-Turkish and English-German NMT model by using a pre-trained language model for source word embedding initialization
 * Clinchant+ [23] : examining the best strategy to utilize BERT on the encoder
-  * some improvement by using BERT as an initialization of the encoder.
-Also,
+  * some improvement by using BERT as an initialization of the encoder
   * better performance on the out-of-domain dataset
 * Imamura and Sumita [65] proposed a two stages BERT fine-tuning method for NMT
   1. encoder is initialized by a pre-trained BERT model and they only train the